 Cane Corso is pronounced as ‘kah-naye’ ‘Kor-so’.
 This wonderful breed makes an excellent family pet for he is keen, intelligent, loyal and a great companion to kids and adults.
 Want to know more about this guardian protector breed?
 Read on for details about their temperament, training, colors and much more.

 - The word Cane Corso literally means guard dog.

-- This is a dominant breed.
-So take care that you start training your Cane Corso puppy from a young age to establish its position in the family.
+- The Cane Corso is a dominant breed, so take care that you start training your puppy from a young age to establish its position in the family.
 Crate training, lead training and proper socialization are very important for your Corso.

 - With proper conditioning, he can be a great companion to your children.